What does vitamin A do in the Body?

 What foods are rich in Vitamin A?

-The higher your thyroid function the more vitamin A you need, and the more protective hormones (pregnenolone, progesterone, and DHEA) you produce.
+The higher your thyroid function the more vitamin A you need, and the more protective hormones (pregnenolone, progesterone, and DHEA) you are able to produce.

 On the other hand, if you have a low thyroid function you need to be careful not to overdose on vitamin A, as it can have anti-thyroid effects.
 If your thyroid function is low, using a vitamin A supplement is generally not advisable.
-You can get an idea of your thyroid function by testing your thyroid using pulse and temperature.
+You can get an idea of your thyroid function by using our home thyroid test.

-Importantly beta-carotene supplements which are often sold as vitamin A are not recommended by Dr. Ray Peat.
-First of all very little of the beta-carotene is converted to vitamin A, and beta-carotene has a similar structure to polyunsaturated fats, which inhibits thyroid function.
+Importantly beta-carotene supplements, which are often sold as vitamin A are not recommended by Dr. Ray Peat.
+First of all very little of the beta-carotene is converted to vitamin A. Secondly beta-carotene has a similar structure to polyunsaturated fats, which inhibits thyroid function.
 You can learn more about which foods and substances inhibit thyroid function in our Hypothyroid Treatment Program.

-We have collected a list of high-quality Dr. Ray Peat inspired nutritional supplements that are supportive of a healthy thyroid function and good hormonal balance.
-In our Vitamin And Minerals Guide, you can learn about brands and dosages of Vitamin A and other nutritional supplements which are beneficial in a thyroid supporting lifestyle
+We have collected a list of high-quality Dr. Ray Peat-inspired nutritional supplements that are supportive of a healthy thyroid function and good hormonal balance.
+In our Nutritional Supplement Guide, you can learn about the brands and dosages of Vitamin A and other nutritional supplements, which are beneficial.